UoMResearchIT/r-shiny-course/courseNotes.md

 * Create a new widget (or modify the `bins` widget) to let the user choose the year of data to plot.

+We've now created a working app, which lets us explore the data by year and filter by continent.
+To summarise:

+* Define your user interface and server
+* Create graphs in the server function  using `renderPlot()`, and other types of output using `render....()` functions
+* Display graphs using `plotOutput()` (or `...Output()` for other types of output)
+* Connect widgets to outputs using `input$inputID`
+* Shiny takes care of updating outputs when inputs change (recative programming)

+Now lets look at deploying apps..

 ## Deploying Shiny apps

 If we want to use our app out of R Studio we will need to deploy it to a Shiny Server.
 There are a number of options for doing this: